Samarth2506/my_website/content/projects/fourth_project/index.md

 ---

-I am currently developing Swirypy, an open source Python package for users to learn and teach AI at the Johns Hopkins Data Science Lab.
+I am currently developing Swirlypy, an open source Python package for users to learn and teach AI at the Johns Hopkins Data Science Lab.
 The work is inspired by [Swirl](https://swirlstats.com/) for R.

-I am adding features to the package for users to write lessons that are scalable and modularized to interoperate seamlessly with Python libraries to enable easy content creation by instructors.
+I am adding features to the package for users to write lessons that are scalable : instructors can choose from a wide variety of questions and answer tests to enable easy content creation.
+Further, the application is modularized to interoperate seamlessly with Python libraries resulting in a rich environment for learning.

 The project has been exciting and challenging with my first foray in to Python development.
-Feel free to write to me to know more and stay tuned for more.
+Feel free to write to me to know more.